A greener bus fleet

 Since the arrival of these new buses in 2016, our target of having a fleet of mostly hybrid buses has been officially launched, whereby also paving the way for electrification of the surface transit system.
 Recent announcements accelerate pace.

-of hybrid buses
+The advantages of hybrid buses

 Up to 30% in fuel savings and reduced CO2 emissions